murkl/arch-os/setup/README.md

 ## Requirements

-Root, the Arch Linux live image, booted in UEFI mode with Secure Boot off, and a network. `hooks/preflight.sh` checks all four before anything is asked bar the keyboard.
+To install: root, the Arch Linux live image, booted in UEFI mode with Secure Boot off, and a network. `hooks/preflight.sh` checks all four before anything is asked bar the keyboard.

+To recover: root and the live image.
+Nothing else — a machine that needs repairing is one whose network may be part of what broke, and everything the recovery uses is already on its own disk.

 ## Trying it out